ship123456/text-formatter-pro/docs/USER_GUIDE.md

 - Turn Auto Save ON
 - Turn Auto Save OFF

-When enabled, saved text is restored automatically.
-It also tracks recent texts history, character limit.
+When enabled, the current text is restored automatically.
+Auto-save preferences, recent text history, and the character limit are also preserved.

 ## Managing Text History